-Exception: The provisions of this chapter do not apply to the buildings, or elements thereof, listed below.
+Exception: The provisions of this chapter do not apply to the buildings, or elements thereof, listed as follows.
 These buildings or elements require analysis by a registered design professional in accordance with Section A301.3 to determine appropriate strengthening:

-- 1. Group R-1, R-2 or R-4 occupancies with more than four dwelling units. - 2.
-Buildings with a lateral force-resisting system using poles or columns embedded in the ground. - 3.
-Cripple walls that exceed 4 feet (1219 mm) in height. - 4.
-Buildings exceeding three stories in height and any three-story building with cripple wall studs exceeding 14 inches (356 mm) in height. - 5.
-Buildings where the code official determines that conditions exist that are beyond the scope of the prescriptive requirements of this chapter. - 6.
+- 1. Group R-1. - 2.
+Group R with more than four dwelling units. - 3.
+Buildings with a lateral force-resisting system using poles or columns embedded in the ground. - 4.
+Cripple walls that exceed 4 feet (1219 mm) in height. - 5.
+Buildings exceeding three stories in height and any three-story building with cripple wall studs exceeding 14 inches (356 mm) in height. - 6.
+Buildings where the code official determines that conditions exist that are beyond the scope of the prescriptive requirements of this chapter. - 7.
 Buildings or portions thereof constructed on concrete slabs on grade.